tcat-qldom/Oberon-pictures/README.md

 ![Escher.png](Escher.png?raw=true "Escher.Pict")

 # Supported interface
+    PROCEDURE Store*(P: Picture; VAR R: Files.Rider; VAR len: INTEGER);
     PROCEDURE New*(w, h, dpt: INTEGER) : Picture;
     PROCEDURE Load*(VAR R: Files.Rider; VAR len: INTEGER) : Picture;
     PROCEDURE Open*(name: ARRAY OF CHAR) : Picture;
     PROCEDURE Show*;

 # Notes
-Pictures module currently has only a minimal interface, to show rle encoded pictures.
+Pictures module currently has only a minimal interface, to show, load, and store rle encoded pictures.
 There are two B&W pictures provided 'Grapes.Pict', 'Escher.Pict', these date back to days of Xerox Alto, and Ceres workstations.
 To display use the commands:

-    Pictures.Show Grapes.Pict 30 30 ~  Pictures.Show Test.Pict 30 30 ~
+    Pictures.Show Grapes.Pict 30 30 ~
     Pictures.Show Escher.Pict 30 30 ~

 It decodes rle picture into bitmap, and displays at given coordinates.
-Bitmap is then encoded back to rle and stored to 'Test.Pict'.
-Showing 'Test.Pict' should give identical result.

-TestRLE, StoreRLE procedures provide some functionality for unit test of the module and will be moved to separate module in future.
+RLETest module provide some functionality for testing of the rle encoding.
+To test RLE use the command:

+   RLETest.Run

+Which will first set picture's bitmap to run of bytes, then it reports the same run rle encoded.

 # ETH Picture format definition
     LSB = <00> | <01> | ... | <FE> | <FF>.